Skip to content

 Think of joined tables as adding fields from one table to another.
 Attributes from joined tables appear in the Pozi info panel in the same information tab as the parent dataset.

-If you decide a joined dataset is right for you, see here for information on how to configure it in QGIS.
 The remainder of the instructions on this page are not relevant to joined datasets.

 Child Datasets